 Coming to you with flavors from the streets of Mexico is De La Calle’s Tepache.
 If you don’t know what tepache is, it’s a fermented pineapple beverage with added spices believed to be invented by the Aztecs.
 De La Calle’s recipe blends “traditional and modern ingredients in a quest to create something that is deeply drinkable and happy to be healthy!”

 This list wouldn’t be complete without coffee, and Jonathan Kinnard, the Afro-Latino founder and CEO of Coffee Del Mundo, wants you to experience coffee as it was meant to be.
-Coffee Del Mundo is based in L.A., but you can order its beans, coldbrew, and K-Cup pods online if you don’t live close to the original coffee shop.
+Coffee Del Mundo is based in L.A., but you can order its beans online if you don’t live close to the original coffee shop.
 Its beans come from Mexico, Nicaragua, El Salvador, Guatemala, Ethiopia, and Colombia to bring you a variety of rich flavors.
 The brand is also committed to being 100% dairy free.

 All I have to say is: pink tacos.
-Pink and Boujee is a Latina-owned food truck located in L.A. that sells pink Mexican food.
+Pink and Boujee began as a Latina-owned food truck located in L.A. that sells pink Mexican food.
+And now they have their very own, very pink storefront.
 Not only is this photo-worthy food, but it tastes great, too.
 The next time you head to L.A., be sure to give them a visit.
+Don’t get too pink with envy if you don’t live in L.A., because you can also order their signature pink tortillas online!

 For all the athletes out there, Mikuna has your back with its clean, plant-based protein.
 Mikuna was founded by a fifth generation farmer in Ecuador named Ricky Echanique, who was also a professional athlete.
 Because of personal health issues, he began searching for plant-based proteins which eventually led him to “Chocho: the ‘Andean Super Protein.’”